Information for parents

 Influenza infection rates are generally highest in children and healthy children are the major cause of the spread of influenza viruses in the community.

 Influenza vaccine can be used to immunise children aged 6 months and older and is especially recommended if they have an ongoing medical condition that may put them at higher risk of severe outcomes.

 Influenza immunisation may be FREE for some children aged from 6 months of age with an ongoing medical condition:

-- Children aged 6 months to under 5 years who have been hospitalised for respiratory illness or have a history of significant respiratory illness
+- Children aged 6 months to under 5 years who have had a stay in hospital for asthma or other breathing problems

 - Chronic heart problems, excluding high cholesterol or high blood pressure if they have not caused problems with other organs

 - Cerebrovascular disease

-- Chronic breathing or lung problems, excluding asthma if regular preventative therapy not required
+- Chronic breathing or lung problems, excluding asthma if regular preventative medicine is not needed

 - Chronic kidney disease